 As the composition of our nation continues to become more diverse, the conservation movement must include the voices of people who aren’t traditionally “included” in conservation conversations, including local social justice organizations.
 These collaborations rely heavily on building relationships rooted in equality and trust.
 To build these partnerships, conservation organizations have to enter into new forms of collaboration with structures that encourage and support the active participation, authentic relationships, and ownership for all.
 This inclusion should be met with a willingness to meet these groups where they are, and with the intention to work side-by-side as partners.
 Our common end goal is to protect the environment, and make the communities where we work and recreate, better places to live.
 Join Conservationists of Color and community members as we highlight examples of successful partnerships and have meaningful discussions about how community collaboration can bring about authentic and structural change.

-In the last Census, 1 out of 5 Americans identified themselves as having a disability.
-Land trusts are committed to designing and implementing successful community-centered conservation models, including ensuring everyone has access to nature.
-Come learn from members of our National Advisory Committee on Inclusive Health and Disabilities about how your organization can take practical steps to engage people with disabilities to improve access to the health and wellness benefits of nature.
-Panelists will use a framework of Nine Guidelines for Disability Inclusion.
-Come explore authentic engagement across all sectors of disability: physical, intellectual, mental-health, neurological, and emotional.
-Lessons learned here on how to engage those in the disability sector can also inform similar approaches to serve other populations who have not shared equitably in nature’s health and wellness benefits.
+1 out of every 4 American adults identify themselves as having a disability – people with disabilities live in every community.
+Land trusts are committed to designing and implementing successful community-centered conservation, including ensuring everyone has access to nature.
+Come learn from members of our Advisory Committee on Inclusive Health and Disabilities about how your organization can take practical steps to engage people with disabilities to improve access to the health and wellness benefits of nature.
+Explore authentic engagement across all sectors of disability: sensory, physical, cognitive, mental-health, and emotional.
+Lessons learned here on how to engage people with disabilities can also inform approaches to serve other underserved populations.

 Session Level: All Levels Session Location: Online